Grounding of Boeing plane hovers over big air show in Paris

 If a U.S. airline like American — the biggest carrier in the world — steps forward as an early buyer of a plane from Boeing’s European rival, it will make a big splash.

+Airbus executives strongly hinted on Friday that they will unveil the A321XLR next week, but they wouldn’t comment on American or other potential customers.

-The ripples could extend to the board room at Boeing headquarters.
+An Airbus announcement about a new plane could send ripples into the board room at Boeing headquarters.
 Boeing is considering whether to build a new jet — the concept is dubbed New Midsize Airplane, or NMA — that would be close in size to the A321XLR.
 It would fill a gap in the Boeing lineup between the smaller 737 and the larger 777 and 787.

 Some analysts believe that if American orders the A321XLR, it will give Boeing more incentive to push ahead with the NMA rather than surrender a portion of the market to Airbus.